maspi83/bash4k8s/README.md

 # bash4k8s
-An simple and fun shell for bash Linux/Mac
+An simple and fun shell for bash Mac

 # First words
 All praise go to these people, I did only minimal work of putting the two magics together